 - For religious and inter-religious groups to talk about abortion

-Our founder Laura Chasin, who co-led confidential leadership dialogues about abortion for the better part of a decade, often spoke of “liberation through structure.”
+Co-founder Laura Chasin, who co-led confidential leadership dialogues about abortion (under the banner of the Public Conversations Project) for the better part of a decade, often spoke of “liberation through structure.”
 It is so easy for conversations on this topic to go off the rails and devolve into unproductive venting or harmful, polarizing rhetoric—especially in times like these.

 Structures and norms like the ones we suggest in our new guide may feel awkward, but they also create the possibility of a new kind of conversation.
 You have to step out of your normal way of speaking and relating to one another in order to free yourself of dysfunctional, polarizing patterns.